nuetzliches/spocr/README.md

 Engineering infrastructure lives under `eng/` (e.g., `eng/quality-gates.ps1`).
 Transient test & coverage artifacts are written to the hidden directory `.artifacts/` to keep the repository root clean.

-All code, comments, commit messages and documentation are authored in English (see Language Policy in `CONTRIBUTING.md`).
+All code, comments, commit messages and documentation must be written in English (see Language Policy in `CONTRIBUTING.md`).
+Non-English identifiers or comments should be refactored during reviews.

 - 🐛 **Bug Reports**: [Create an issue](https://github.com/nuetzliches/spocr/issues/new?template=bug_report.md)
 - 💡 **Feature Requests**: [Create an issue](https://github.com/nuetzliches/spocr/issues/new?template=feature_request.md)